NeraiCorp/getUserBarcode/README.md

 ### inputStream

-The `inputStream` property defines the sources of images/videos within QuaggaJS.
+The `inputStream` property defines the sources of images/videos within getUserBarcode.

 ```javascript
 {